 IBD is a fatal disease that affects snakes.
 It has many symptoms:

 - Stargazing, where the snake gets stuck in an upward pose, looking up

 - Tail twisting, where the snake seems to move into a corkscrew shape, uncontrollably

 - Loss of appetite and weight loss

 - General weakness and lethargy, causing an inability to constrict

-According to Science Daily, the exact virus that causes IBD was only identified in 2012.
-It only affects boa constrictors and other boas.
+According to Science Daily, the virus that causes IBD only affects boa constrictors and other boas.
 Curiously, no cases have ever been found in the wild.
-It seems to be spread through the blood, which means that parasitical mites are the primary source of infection.
+It seems to be spread through the blood, which means that parasitic mites are the primary source of infection.

 IBD leads to death either from starvation due to the inability to feed, or pneumonia caused by a compromised immune system.

 Most of the problems listed above are primary bacterial infections.
 So you can use common antibiotics to clear up these health problems in snakes.
 The best vet- and owner-approved antibiotic for snakes is probably Ceftazidime, which is effective against a broad range of infections.
 For a list of antibiotics used in treating reptiles, see the MSD Vet Manual.